 How it all began . . .

-I'm Sue, and I've lived in Gillingham for about 20 years now.
-I've sung for just about as long as I can remember, and I trained as a natural Voice Practitioner
+I'm Sue, and I've lived in Gillingham since 1998 - and I've sung for just about as long as I can remember!
+I trained as a natural Voice Practitioner in early 2014

 Helping others to sing and have fun doing it is my absolute passion - that’s why I started the community choir in May 2014 and continue to lead this great bunch of people to sing their socks off every Thursday evening